-2. Prepare all of the other ingredients, making risotto is pretty hands on so you want everything ready and to hand while cooking.
+2. Prepare all of the other ingredients – making risotto is pretty hands on so you want everything ready to go.
 Measure out, chop and grate everything you are going to need.
-Once the asparagus has cooled slightly, chop into chunks and put to one side with other ingredients.
+Transfer the hot vegetable stock into a suitably sized saucepan on the hob and keep at a very low simmer, with a ladle to hand.

-3. In a large non stick pot, or saucepan with a lid, add the butter and sweat the onions down, on a low heat for around 10 minutes, with the lid on.
+3. In a large non stick pot, or saucepan with a lid, add the butter and sweat the onions down with the salt, on a low heat for around 10 mins, with the lid on.
 Add the crushed garlic and continue to cook for a further few more minutes.
 Add the risotto rice and coat well in the buttery onion mixture before upping the heat to high.
-Stir continually for 3 minutes until the rice goes slightly translucent at the edges.
+Stir continually for 3 mins until the rice goes slightly translucent at the edges.
 Add all of the wine (it should fizz) and cook until the wine has absorbed.

-4. Turn the heat down to medium and add a ladle of stock, stir until absorbed.
-Continue to add a ladle of stock one at a time and cook until each addition has been absorbed.
-Once all the stock has been incorporated, take off the heat.
+4. Turn the heat down to medium and add a ladle of your simmering stock, stir until absorbed.
+Continue to add a ladle of stock one at a time and cook until each addition until you have one ladle of stock left.
+Add the asparagus along with the rest of the stock and cook until all the stock has been absorbed.
+Take off the heat.

-5. Add the asparagus, peas, lemon juice, lemon zest, fresh dill, Italian hard cheese and the goats cheese.
-Mix well and cover with a lid and leave for 5 minutes.
+5. Add the peas, lemon juice, lemon zest, fresh dill, Italian hard cheese and the goats cheese.
+Mix well and cover with a lid and leave for 5 mins.
 Finally uncover, season with salt and pepper and serve drizzled with extra virgin olive oil.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.